cambridge-ceu/csd3/usage.md

 # Usage notes

-This document is now visiable from the following address:
+This document is now visible from the following address:

 ### https://cambridge-ceu.github.io/csd3/usages/